 The Indonesians show they are more than capable of holding up in the horror stakes just as well as any equivalent Western attempts and Macabre emerges as one of the most enthusiastically outrageous bloodbaths in recent memory.
 In fact, The Mo Brothers do a far better job of borrowing and making the Texas Chain Saw Massacre basics work than Rob Zombie did in the absurdly posturing House of 1000 Corpses (2003).

 The Mo Brothers subsequently made Killers (2014) about a friendship between two serial killers and the non-genre action film Headshot (2016).
-On his own, Timo Tjahjanto has contributed episodes to three horror anthologies – the completely wild L is for Libido segment of The ABCs of Death (2012), the Safe Haven episode of V/H/S/2 (2013) and The Subject segment of V/H/S/94 (2021), plus the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action film The Night Comes for Us (2018) and The Big Four (2022).
+On his own, Timo Tjahjanto has contributed episodes to three horror anthologies – the completely wild L is for Libido segment of The ABCs of Death (2012), the Safe Haven episode of V/H/S/2 (2013) and The Subject segment of V/H/S/94 (2021), plus the full-length horror film May the Devil Take You (2018) and its sequel May the Devil Take You: Chapter Two (2020) and the action films The Night Comes for Us (2018) and The Big Four (2022).
 Kimo Stamboel later solo directed the horror films DreadOut (2019) and The Queen of Black Magic (2019).

 (Nominee for Best Actress (Shareefa Daanish) at this site’s Best of 2009 awards)